Marion Shoard: Life and career

 Shord was born in Redruth, Cornwall but spent most of her childhood in Ramsgate, Kent.
-She was educated at Clarendon House Grammar School in Ramsgate, Kent and St Hilda's College, Oxford, where she read zoology, before studying town and country planning at Kingston-upon-Thames Polytechnic (now Kingston University).
+She was educated at Clarendon House Grammar School in Ramsgate and St Hilda's College, Oxford, where she read zoology, before studying town and country planning at Kingston-upon-Thames Polytechnic (now Kingston University).

-She worked for four years at the Council for the Protection of Rural England (CPRE) before writing her first book, The Theft of the Countryside (1980).
+She worked for four years at the Council for the Protection of Rural England before writing her first book, The Theft of the Countryside (1980).
 The book triggered debate over the conflict between modern industrial agriculture and the conservation of the UK's countryside.
 In 1987 Shoard published This Land is Our Land, which examined the history of the relationship between landowners and the landless and proposed it be altered.
 The same year Shoard presented a documentary on the same subject, Power in the Land.

 Shoard continued campaigning, teaching planning at the University of Reading, University College London and Anglia Ruskin University and writing articles for newspapers and magazines.
 An updated edition of This Land is Our Land was published in 1997.

 In 1999 Shoard published A Right to Roam, which explored how a general right of access to the UK's countryside might work.
 In 2002, her essay on edgelands was the first to name and set forward the characteristics of an emerging landscape on the urban fringe.

 After Shoard's mother fell ill in the 1990s, she wrote a guidebook, A Survival Guide to Later Life, offering advice to older people and their carers.
 A new book, How to Handle Later Life, was published on 1 September 2017.